Digital transformation in manufacturing—A quantum leap into smart production

 - Part 9—Veit GmbH

 Experience digital transformation in manufacturing at automatica

 Smart automation and robotics are essential aspects of Industry 4.0—you can experience the future of production in person at the leading trade fair automatica. automatica also features a separate platform for intelligent, digitally networked working environments: IT2Industry.
-Exciting presentations and discussions with international experts await you in the first-rate supporting program.
+Exciting presentations and discussions with international experts await you in the supporting program of automatica 2020.